Open-LinaOS-Foundation/LinaOS/Documentation/arm/microchip.rst

 Introduction
 ------------
-This document gives useful information about the ARM Microchip SoCs that are currently supported in Linux Mainline (you know, the one on kernel.org).
+This document gives useful information about the ARM Microchip SoCs that are currently supported in LinaOS Mainline (you know, the one on kernel.org).

-It is important to note that the Microchip (previously Atmel) ARM-based MPU product line is historically named "AT91" or "at91" throughout the Linux kernel development process even if this product prefix has completely disappeared from the official Microchip product name.
+It is important to note that the Microchip (previously Atmel) ARM-based MPU product line is historically named "AT91" or "at91" throughout the LinaOS kernel development process even if this product prefix has completely disappeared from the official Microchip product name.
 Anyway, files, directories, git trees, git branches/tags and email subject always contain this "at91" sub-string.